NervanaSystems/ngraph/doc/sphinx/source/core/quantization.rst

 number.
 In the context of :abbr:`DL (Deep Learning)`, weights and activations can be represented using 8-bit integers (INT8) to compress the model size of a trained neural network, without any significant loss in model accuracy.
-Compared with 32-bit floating point (FP32), using arithmetic with lower precision such as INT8 to calculate weights and activation requires less memory.
+Compared with 32-bit floating point (FP32), using arithmetic with lower precision such as INT8 (an example of quantization) to calculate weights and activation requires less memory.

 Implementing a quantized model with nGraph